legospacy/legospacy.github.io/_drafts/lua-irc-engine.md

 title: "Lua IRC Engine"
 ---

-I maintain a Lua module named Lua IRC Engine, also known as `irc-engine`, or IRCe for short.
+I used to maintain a Lua module named Lua IRC Engine, also known as `irc-engine`, or IRCe for short.
 I describe it as "A Lua IRC module that tries to be minimal and extensible." ([GitHub repo](https://github.com/mirrexagon/lua-irc-engine), [Luarocks](https://luarocks.org/modules/legospacy/irc-engine))

 It's my first ever versioned piece of software, and the first that is actually used by more than three people.
 In this post, I'll go over its history, some of the things I did badly, and things I've learnt from it.